welisonmenezes/wm-blazor-internationalization/README.md

 @using WMBlazorInternationalization.WMBI
 ```

-Then, add the `WMBInternationalization` component to wrap all the components in your `App.razor`.<br/>
+Then, add the `WMBInternationalization` component to wrap all the components in your `App.razor`.
 You can do it by wrapping the Router component of the aplication.
 Note that the `ChildContent` must wrap the app content, the `ChildLoading` must wrap the content shown when the localization is loading and the `ChildError` must wrap ther error content when the localization is fail.